HaveIBeenPwned/PwnedPasswordsAzureFunction/README.md

 {
     "IsEncrypted": false,
     "Values": {
-        "PwnedPasswordsConnectionString": "<Your Connection String from Azure Storage Emulator>", "BlobContainerName": "<Name of Blob Container you created>", "TableStorageName": "<Name of Table Storage you created"
+        "AzureWebJobsStorage": "<Your Connection String from Azure Storage Emulator", "PwnedPasswordsConnectionString": "<Your Connection String from Azure Storage Emulator>", "BlobContainerName": "<Name of Blob Container you created>", "TableStorageName": "<Name of Table Storage you created"